K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 A menu to perform the management necessary for the operation of the PaaS-TA portal.<br>

 ### <a name="4.1"/>  4.1.
-Retrieve Organization and Space
+Check Organization and Space

 **The administrator manages the organization and space of all users.<br>**

-1. Retrieve ①Organization and ②Space. ③Search Terms can be retrieved too.<br>
+1. Check ①Organization and ②Space. ③Search Terms can also be checked.<br>
 ![06]

 2. Click ① Details button beside the organization name.
-Retrieve detailed informations of the ② Organization.<br>
+Check detailed informations of the ② Organization.<br>
 ![07]

 3. Click ①Detail button beside Space Name.
 Check detailed information of ②Space.<br>